 Why Sell Your Home to ASAP Cash Offer?

 - Guaranteed Offer, no waiting.

 How Do You Protect Your Estate From Medical Bills

 If you are having trouble paying your medical bills, you can protect your home by taking action early.
 You should contact your healthcare provider and try to work out a payment plan.

-If you are contacted by a collection agency, you should try to work out a payment plan.
+If a collection agency contacts you, you should try to work out a payment plan.
 Once a debt is in collections, it will show up on your credit report which can impact your credit score.